 Advocates & Volunteers

-“The Grange Foundation is proud to present this award each year, and winners like Sara Harward keep amazing us with their passion, creativity and impact on both the children and educators they serve,” said Betsy Huber, Grange Foundation president.
+“The Grange Foundation is proud to present this award each year, and winners like CAPS keep inspiring us with their passion, creativity and impact on both the children and communities they serve,” said Betsy Huber, National Grange president.

 “National Agriculture in the Classroom and state and territory Agriculture in the Classroom programs depend on educators like those involved with CAPS to deliver agricultural literacy outreach to students in innovative ways in their communities,” NAITCO President Katie Carpenter said.
 “Their whole student approach is producing positive impacts for students beyond the classroom.”